How Effective Are Breathing And Relaxation Exercises For Anxiety?

 The techniques aren't always as practical for social situations

 If someone has a fear of flying it's easy for them to lie back in the plane's chair, close their eyes, and use some breathing techniques to soothe themselves.
 You can still employ breathing exercises in some social situations, like a group conversation when you're not actively participating.
 As long as you're quiet about it, no one will really notice you doing them.
 However, you obviously can't use them everywhere.
 If you're in the middle of a conversation, and you start to feel nervous, you can't just go, "Hold on a sec" and then close your eyes and spend five minutes imagining yourself on a serene beach.

 There's a school of thought that anxiety-reducing exercises can actually sustain anxious feelings over the long term

 I cover this idea more in this article on being able to accept and roll with negative thoughts and feelings rather than always trying to fight them off.
 One view is that by seeing anxious symptoms as things that are terrible and unmanageable, and which must be eliminated at all costs - breathing and relaxation techniques being one method to do this - you're actually giving your anxiety more power to control you.
-You're also strengthening the thing you want to avoid, by devoting so much mental energy to it (e.g., if I tell you to try as hard as you can not to think of robot zebras for the next ten seconds, you won't be able to) .
+You're also strengthening the thing you want to avoid, by devoting so much mental energy to it (e.g., if I tell you not to think of zebras for the next ten seconds, you won't be able to).

 I think it all depends on how you're using any breathing and relaxation exercises.
-If your overall attitude towards anxiety is healthy (e.g., anxiety is uncomfortable, but it won't kill you, and you shouldn't dramatically constrict your life over it), and you use breathing and relaxation techniques as the occasional spot treatment or as a way to generally relieve stress, that's not going to hurt anyone.
+If your overall attitude toward anxiety is healthy (e.g., anxiety is uncomfortable, but it won't kill you, and you shouldn't dramatically constrict your life over it), and you use breathing and relaxation techniques as the occasional spot treatment or as a way to generally relieve stress, that's not going to hurt anyone.
 However, if your philosophy behind employing them is that feeling nervous is terrible and you'll do anything to eliminate it, then that may be feeding a mentality that ironically keeps it around.